 Once the tasks have been prioritized, divide them inside the team and wait for it to get done!
 Simple!

 Here’s the best video you can find on the internet that can teach you delegating your tasks:

 This point is quite obvious.
 The key to success for any project is hidden behind the communication of teammates.
 The inside communication between your team should be timely and transparent.

-Your team needs to be well aware of where the project lies and every piece of information which comes handy with that.
-And you should be the responsible one to make them aware of the issues, prevailing risk, customer requirements through one-on-one discussion, daily scrums or weekly sprints.
+Your team needs to be well aware of where the project lies and every piece of information which comes in handy with that.
+And you should be the responsible one to make them aware of the issues, prevailing risk, customer requirements through one-on-one discussion, daily scrums, or weekly sprints.

-And once you have unlocked this achievement, your project will run smoother than ever before!
+And once you have unlocked this achievement, your teamwork will be top-notch and your project will run smoother than ever before!